Nov 09 2009

 Recent claims regarding agave nectar urge us to be aware of the type of agave we are purchasing.
 Many brands sold in the supermarket, claiming to be organic, are nothing more than refined fructose.
 Common forms of retail-refined agave syrup sold in supermarkets do not tell consumers what has been done to the syrup in the laboratory.

-While the label may claim that the agave is “organic and all-natural,” the label does not explain that the syrup has gone through an extensive process of chemical refining which changes the enzymatic structure of the syrup, converting it into a man-made chemical fructose.
+While the label may claim that the agave is "organic and all-natural," the label does not explain that the syrup has gone through an extensive process of chemical refining which changes the enzymatic structure of the syrup, converting it into man-made, chemical fructose.

 Herein lies the main concern surrounding the nectar that many well-known nutritionists are recommending as a healthier sugar-substitute.
-There is a direct link between man-made chemical fructose and deadly degenerative diseases such as cancer and diabetes.
+There is a direct link between man-made chemical fructose and deadly degenerative diseases.

 Critics also note that once consumed, refined fructose is turned into triglyceride, which is essentially stored as body fat.
 And while high fructose agave syrup does not cause the extreme spikes in blood sugar levels like common white sugar, it does have possible associations to a spectrum of health-depleting conditions such as: